Curbside Composting in Kitsap

 What happens to the collected food and yard waste?

 Most food and yard waste is composted at North Mason Fiber in Belfair, Washington.
-Some food and yard waste from North Kitsap households is composted at DTG’s Olympic Organics.
+Some waste from North Kitsap households is composted at DTG’s Olympic Organics.

 Won’t putting food waste in my yard waste cart attract pests?

-Food waste has been safely collected in yard waste bins as an option in other neighboring communities and across the country for the past decade.
-We recommend mixing your food waste in with yard waste in layers in your cart.
+Food waste has been safely collected in yard waste bins in neighboring communities and across the country for over a decade.
+Mixing food waste with yard waste in layers in your cart helps reduce pest issues.

 Will fruit flies be an issue?